TeamAudio/reaspeech-lite/README.md

 ### Compatibility

-- Compatibile with Mac, Windows, and Linux
+- Compatible with Mac, Windows, and Linux
 - GPU acceleration available on all supported platforms
 - Built as a VST3 with ARA 2.0, enabling possible use outside of REAPER (e.g. Cubase)